Skip to main content

 Chamaerops humilis Mediterranean Fan Palm *** barbed branches, fiberous leaves

-Chilopsis linearis Desert Willow *** aromatic, narrow leaves, long/showy summer bloom
+Chilopsis linearis Desert Willow *** aromatic, narrow leaves, long/showy summer bloom, protect when young

 Crataegus spp.
 Hawthorne ** species w/large thorns are best